RegardsOss/RegardsOss.github.io/frontend/architecture.md

 #### authentication

 Interact with the API to authenticate users.
+Provides some helper to authenticate the user, get his state,...

 #### display-control

-Interact with the API and provide a service that display on the HMI an element only if the user has the correct right
+Provide ready to use React components to show/hide a component depending on a logic.
+Available modules: `HateoasDisplayDecorator`

+#### form-utils

+Provides ready to use internationalized, React components and helpers, validation methods and everything related to forms logic.

 #### i18n